mikeizbicki/cmc-csci040/lab-wardialing/README.md

 1. We'll start by working with the website <http://kcna.kp>.
-   KCNA stands for the [Korean Central News Agency](https://en.wikipedia.org/wiki/Korean_Central_News_Agency), and is the official newspaper of North Korea.
+   KCNA stands for the [Korean Central News Agency](https://en.wikipedia.org/wiki/Korean_Central_News_Agency), and is the official newspaper of the DPRK.
-   The `.kp` is the [ccTLD](https://en.wikipedia.org/wiki/Country_code_top-level_domain) for North Korea, and all web pages that end in `.kp` are somehow related to North Korea.
+   The `.kp` is the [ccTLD](https://en.wikipedia.org/wiki/Country_code_top-level_domain) for the DPRK, and all web pages that end in `.kp` are somehow owned by the DPRK.

    Whenever you're scraping a webpage, you should always view it in firefox before working with python.